UniBee-Billing/unibee/README.md

 ## Contributing
 We welcome contributions from the community.
 If you want to contribute to UniBee, please refer to our frontend and backend repositories for more information.

+## Community driven
+UniBee was born from real-world SaaS billing challenges.
+Our journey through WooCommerce, WHMCS, and KillBill taught us that existing solutions were either inflexible, expensive, or couldn’t scale with growing businesses.

+After years of struggling with closed systems, escalating costs, and limited customization, we realized the SaaS world needed a better solution.
+We combined our hard-earned lessons with open-source principles to create UniBee – a billing system that’s fair, flexible, and puts control back in the hands of businesses.

 ## License
 This project is licensed under the AGPLv3 License.
 For more information, please refer to the LICENSE file.

+## Contact
+If you have any questions, please contact us at [help@unibee.dev](mailto:help@unibee.dev), and we will get back to you as soon as possible.